 - Keep a pad of paper next to your bed and every night before you go to sleep, write down three things you liked about yourself that day.

 - In the morning, read the list before you get out of bed.

-- Keep adding 3 new things to your list everyday to keep the list growing.
+- Keep adding three new things to your list every day to keep the list growing.

 The more time you spend thinking about something, the more active it becomes in your mental space—and the easier it becomes to access.
 Also, the more you think of something, the more it primes your brain to keep looking for similar things in your environment, creating a selective filter that not only causes you to sift your environment for things that match up with what you are thinking about, it actually causes you to distort ambiguous information in a way that matches up with your dominant thoughts.